ymlasu/para-atm/README.md

 python setup.py develop
 ```

 The `develop` command is similar to `install`, but instead of copying files into the installation directory, it creates a link to the source files.
-This way, there is no need to reinstall when changes are made to PARA_ATM.
+This way, there is no need to reinstall when changes are made to para-atm.

 If the installation is not being performed within a virtual environment, the following command is recommended:

 ``` shell
 python setup.py develop --user
 ```
-The `--user` flag ensures that the dependencies installed by PARA_ATM do not interfere with system-wide Python packages installed via the package manager (i.e., `apt install`).
+The `--user` flag ensures that the dependencies installed by para-atm do not interfere with system-wide Python packages installed via the package manager (i.e., `apt install`).

 On Ubuntu 18, if the installation is not performed within a virtual environment, it will be necessary to replace the `python` command with `python3`.
 This is because by default, `python` refers to `python2` on this system.